mtb116/Team-Week-Practice-Repo/README.md

 Here is the repo: https://github.com/ctb116/Team-Week-Practice-Repo

-I sent out an invite to be a collaborator to the email you have on file with Epicodus.
-Please email me if you used a different email for Github or otherwise didn't get an invite.
+Please send Cathy an email with your Github username and email if you would like a collaborator invite.

 Once you are able to access the repo as a collaborator, start by messing around in the repo and try out things from the Team Week lessons.
 It's okay if things break.
 My goal is for you to be exposed to all the things that can go wrong now so it is not so bad when it happens during Team Week(https://www.learnhowtoprogram.com/intermediate-javascript/team-week).
 Merge conflicts are also a good thing to be exposed to early because they are not a bad thing but can feel overwhelming.